l-e-x/leos/README.txt

 PROJECT: LEOS
-Joinup Release: 3.1.0-SNAPSHOT
+Joinup Release: 1.0.0-SNAPSHOT
-Date: 2016-09-07
+Date: 2017-09-29

 INTRODUCTION
 ============

-This is a joinup release of Project LEOS (prototype) which enables users to edit legal texts in AkomaNtoso XML format.
+This is a joinup release of Project LEOS (pilot) which enables users to edit legal texts in AkomaNtoso XML format.

 IMPORTANT NOTES